elatov/puppet/docker/README.md

     version: '<docker_version>'
 ```

-If using Docker V1.11 or later, the docker login email flag has been deprecated [docker_change_log](https://docs.docker.com/release-notes/docker-engine/#1110-2016-04-13).
+If using Docker V1.11 or later, the docker login email flag has been deprecated.
+See the [docker_change_log](https://docs.docker.com/release-notes/docker-engine/#1110-2016-04-13).

 Add the following code to the manifest file: